richardcsuwandi/covid19-time-series/README.md

 # COVID-19 Time Series Analysis
 This project is one of my machine learning and data-driven web apps made using Python and Streamlit.
 The goal of this project is to visualize the number of confirmed cases, deaths, and recoveries from COVID-19.
+View this app in action [here](https://covid19-time-series.herokuapp.com)

 ## Demo
 Here's a quick demo on how to use the app,